+The inclusion of the weighting factor $\beta_i^{(t)}(\xx)$ and how to choose it will be discussed in Section \ref{The design of trust matrix}.

-Intrinsically, pairwise cosine similarity matrix has diagonal entries being the highest value among each row (we call this property self-confident, as each agent trusts itself the most).
-We now demonstrate that even if constraining trust matrix to be self-confident, it is still possible to design such a matrix that facilitates effective consensus, after which we elucidate the conditions for a good consensus.
+\paragraph{Self-confident trust.} Naturally, pairwise cosine similarity leads to a trust matrix that has diagonal entries being the highest value among each row.
+We call this property \emph{self-confident}, as each agent trusts itself the most.
+We now demonstrate that this property is not particularly restrictive.
+Even if constraining trust matrix to be self-confident, it is still possible to design such a matrix that facilitates any consensus.
+The proof is given in Appendix~\ref{appendix-proof-spiky-diagonals}.

-\begin{proposition} For any given consensus distribution $\bm{\pi}$, it is always possible to find a trust matrix $\Wv$ that leads to it, which is both row stochastic and self-confident. \end{proposition} The proof is given in Appendix~\ref{appendix-proof-spiky-diagonals}.
-Now that we know that a self-confident matrix can lead to the desired consensus, what properties should the self-confident trust matrix have?
+\begin{proposition} For any given consensus distribution $\bm{\pi}$, it is always possible to find a trust matrix $\Wv$ that leads to it, which is both row stochastic and self-confident. \end{proposition}